-6) Use Iconosquare to Track and Grow Your Account Like a Mad Man
+6. Use Instagram Insights To Track And Grow Your Account Like A Mad Man

 Obviously, as with any marketing tactic you employ, you’ll want to know if the ROI is there.
 And that’s where Instagram analytics tools come in.

-Even though you can reach 100% of your Instagram followers organically (for now) there is still an investment in your time that should be considered.
+Even though you can reach your Instagram followers organically (for now) there is still an investment in your time that should be considered.

 And even if you determine that your time investment has been worth it, you still should be tracking: